groupultra/sdk-public/docs/source/moobius_network_ws_client.rst

 WSClient.connect(self)

 Connects to the websocket server.
 Call after self.authenticate().
 Returns None.
-Keeps trying if it failed!
+Keeps trying if it fails!

 .. _moobius.network.ws_client.WSClient._queue_consume:
 WSClient._queue_consume
 -----------------------------------
 WSClient._queue_consume(self)

-If the connection goes down a queue forms.
-This sends out queued tasks in a loop.
+Consumes tasks from an internal asyncio queue.

 .. _moobius.network.ws_client.WSClient.send:
 WSClient.send
 -----------------------------------
 WSClient.send(self, message)

 Sends a dict-valued message (or JSON string) to the websocket server.
-Call this and other socket functions after self.authenticate()
-If the connection is closed, reconnect and send again.
-If an exception is raised, reconnect and send again.
+  Adds the message to self.outbound_queue.
-Returns None, but if the server responds to the message it will be detected in the self.recieve() loop.
+Note: Call this and other socket functions after self.authenticate() Returns None, but if the server responds to the message it will be detected in the self.recieve() loop.

 .. _moobius.network.ws_client.WSClient.receive: